A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 Who we recommend it to

-We recommend De Durgerdam to couples who want Amsterdam without the Jordaan hordes, ready to trade museum proximity for the calm of a waterside village.
+We recommend De Durgerdam to couples who want Amsterdam without the Jordaan hordes, ready to trade museum proximity for the calm of a water village.
 It’s an address for romantic weekends, discreet anniversaries, travellers who rent a bike and explore the polders.
-Fans of fresh fish and Nordic light won’t be disappointed.
+Fans of fresh fish and Nordic light will find their account here.

 The building